Google is officially the freshest offering at Chelsea Market.

 Jamestown was represented by Doug Harmon, Adam Spies, and Kevin Donner at Cushman & Wakefield, and Google was represented by Darcy Stacom at CBRE.

-Google and Jamestown have also joined forces on several community initiatives during the past eight years, such as a computer lab for Robert Fulton Houses and the purchase and donation of a mural painted by the artists Julian Binford to the Hudson Guild.
+Google and Jamestown have also joined forces on several community initiatives during the past eight years, such as a computer lab for Robert Fulton Houses and the donation of a mural painted by the artists Julian Binford to the Hudson Guild.

 Jamestown bought a 75 percent interest in Chelsea Market in 2003, while the sites redevelopment was still in its early stages.
-The company repostioned the property, creating the food hall and making appeals to tech, media and creative office tenants.
+The company repositioned the property, creating the food hall and making appeals to tech, media and creative office tenants.